JunYinghu/appium-test-automation/doc/test-plan.md

 1  The script is doing this:
    - Launch Contacts window
    - Dail Phone number and make a call
-   - if there is no response within 30 seconds, call will be ended.
+   - If there is no response within 30 seconds, call will be ended.
-   - Close contacts window
+   - Close Contacts window

 2 Test tools / ENV
    - Pycharm